nudge/HackYourFuture-JS1/Week2/README.md

 ## Operators

-Operators are used in expressions and represent an in-built action to perform on data, which results in a value.
+Operators are used in expressions .

 - Comparison, equality an relational, eg: `===`, `!==`, `<`, `>`
 - Arithmetic, work on numbers, eg: `+`, `-`, `*` `/`